TSchwierz/SelfLocalisationCF/README.md

 ## Current Tasks (no particular order):
 1. The project is getting long and complicated codewise.
 Proper documentation is crucial to maintain overview.
 Improve the readability and documentation of the code.
-1. Revert the project to run only a single simulation using the best performing set of gains
+3. Refine the position prediction algorithm.
-3. Add altitude control to the random walk and GridNetwork.
+1. Add altitude control to the random walk and GridNetwork.
-4. Test the feasibility and processing time of path prediction during simulation.
 1. Plot the prediction error over time if possible to investigate time-dependency.